 One of our many rescues made headlines.

-Poochmatch and Founder Lydia Savala are featured in this touching story on Examiner.com
+Poochmatch and Founder Lydia Savala are featured in this disturbing yet very touching story from San Bernadino in The Sun.

 Dallas and Freckles